 Iveco Daily Van Review

-- Not as enjoyable to drive as some rivals
+It’s not as nice to drive as some of its rivals

 The Iveco Daily is certainly an impressive vehicle – especially if your requirements range beyond a 3.5 tonne gross vehicle weight.
 When comparing HGVs, the Daily’s closest rivals tend to be light trucks over large vans.
 However, since it still maintains the sizing and driving position of a van, the Daily has the potential to be far more city-friendly.

 The Daily’s structure also yields some enormous body variants, particularly when it comes to length.
 If you’re looking to maximise space to carry extremely heavy payloads, the Iveco Daily is definitely an option worth considering.
 Due to the separate chassis, it’s also very capable of heavy-duty towing, too.

 Have you decided that the Iveco Daily is the van for you?
 At Van Sales UK, all of our vans are available for outright purchase, as well as hire purchase, finance lease and contract hire.
 All of our new Iveco vans come complete with 3 year manufacturer’s warranty and manufacturer’s breakdown cover, and include free mainland UK delivery.
 Get in touch with us today for more information.